andrew/ultimate-awesome/README.md

 - [awesome-ux](https://github.com/uxreview/awesome-ux) - A collection of tools, guides and resources regarding UX, Design & Research.
 - [resources](https://github.com/zavsievich/resources) - Learning resources to develop skills across the frontend and related areas.
 PR's are welcome!.
 - [awesome-besu](https://github.com/41north/awesome-besu) - Curating the best Besu plugins and resources.
+- [moe-paper-models](https://github.com/AdamG012/moe-paper-models) - A sumary of MoE experimental setups across a number of different papers.
 - [awesome-alephium](https://github.com/alephium/awesome-alephium) - Awesome contributions from the community.
 - [awesome-tsung](https://github.com/aliesbelik/awesome-tsung) - A collection of resources covering all aspects of Tsung usage for load testing.
 - [awesome-swift-charts](https://github.com/artemnovichkov/awesome-swift-charts) - A hand-curated list of Swift Charts resources.
 Feel free to contribute!.